forthrightla/joshwrightlac/projects/jump-rope-nationals-case-study.md

 ### My role

 I was approached by the Austin-based consultancy <a href="http://rglrcollective.com" target="_new">RGLR Collective</a> to partner with them and conduct an on-site research study at the annual Jump Rope Nationals event in Florida.
 The goal was to observe the event and identify problem areas and possible solutions, culminating in an overall strategy for modernizing the sport.

 ### Field research

-Working as a two person team with a fellow UX researcher, I conducted rapid fire **contextual inquiries** with leadership, athletes, and support staff.
+Working as a two person team with a fellow researcher, I conducted rapid fire **contextual inquiries** with leadership, athletes, and support staff.
 Additionally, I did a deep dive into how the event itself was run.

 Not knowing much about sports in general, I was learning as much as I could as quickly as possible.